 In addition to the four main hubs, the above survey of Roman imports provides a series of ‘regional hubs’, including Carthago Nova, Tarraco, Narbo, Arelate, Puteoli, Syracusa, Aquileia, Athens, Byzantium, Tomis, Crimea, the Tanaïs river area, Nicomedia, Ephesus, Rhodes, Attaleia, Cyprus, Antioch ad Orontem/Seleucia Pieria, Gaza (if it was more than a place of transit such as Myos Hormos and Berenike), Apollonia of Cyrene, Caesarea Mauretania, Lixus.

-In addition to Indian places such as Muziris (Pattanam, north of Cochin), a lesser known place such as Omana (possibly located at al-Dur, ed-Dur, in Umm al-Quwain Emirate) should be mentioned here too, in order not to under-estimate ancient traffic in the Gulf to Palmyra and Antioch.
+In addition to Indian places such as Muziris (Pattanam, north of Cochin), lesser known places such as Omana (possibly located at al-Dur, ed-Dur, in Umm al-Quwain Emirate) and Tylos (Bahrain) should be mentioned here too, in order not to under-estimate ancient traffic in the Gulf to Palmyra and Antioch.

 A pattern of imbricated networks could be refined almost indefinitely as each regional hub may have its own trade with its hinterland and other nearby smaller ports.
 Like a fractal that exhibits a repeating pattern displayed at every scale.